keshav-motwani/multisampleranger/README.md

 ### Wrapper around cellranger count and vdj to run multiple samples at once.

 `cellranger count` and `vdj` only take a single sample at a time, making it troublesome to run multiple samples through at once.
 This is especially the case in libraries with feature barcoding, such as those prepared using the CITE-seq assay, as for each sample, one must create a libraries csv for each sample independently, containing the path to fastqs for the gene expression and any other feature barcoding libraries.
 To get around this limitation, using this wrapper, one can instead create a single libraries file, and specify this.
-This wrapper will split this by sample origin and process them independently.
+This wrapper will split this by sample name and process them independently.

 ### Usage